-The TSTC Test Center offers a secure testing environment that is conducive to individual achievement.
-The Center administers tests such as Accuplacer, and Ability To Benefit (ATB).
-All testing fees must be paid by cash or money order at the Cashier's window at the TSTC Business Office.
-For more information call (903) 323-3227.
+The TSTC Testing Center offers a secure, testing environment that is conducive to individual achievement.
+The Center administers the TSI Assessment Test to meet Texas Success Initiative (TSI) Requirements as well as proctors other required exams.
+All testing fees must be paid prior to testing by cash, check, money order or credit/debit card at the Cashier's Window in the TSTC Business Office.
+For more information, contact Testing Services (903) 923-3227 or by email at marshall.testing@tstc.edu